 - Listed in Best Lawyers in America®for Appellate Law

-- AV Peer Rating by Martindale Hubbell
+- AV Peer Rating by Martindale Hubbell for over 20 years

 - Listed in Mid-South Super Lawyers® magazine as one of the top attorneys in the state of Alabama